Skip to Page Content

 1.0 Purpose

-The intent of this regulation is to outline the dispute resolution process for children and youth experiencing homelessness.
+This regulation outlines the resolution process for disputes related to the educational placement of children and youth experiencing homelessness.

 23 DE Reg.
 33 (07/01/19)